Argentina says to sue Ghana over detained naval tall ship

 Timerman said Argentina had appealed a court order allowing the ship to be moved, which meant the order was suspended.
 Officials say the embargo violates Argentine sovereignty.

-"We have nothing against the ship or the crew," said the harbor master in Tema, James Quayson.
+"We have nothing against the ship or the crew," said the harbour master in Tema, James Quayson.
 "Every action that we have taken so far was based on the decisions of the court."

 Ghanaian officials say their country is not a party to the dispute and Argentina must respect the local legal process.